aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/managing-ranges/named-ranges/_index.md

                 workbook = new Workbook();
             }

-            // Get first worksheet of the workbook const sheet = workbook.worksheets.get(0);
+            // Get the first worksheet of the workbook const sheet = workbook.worksheets.get(0);

             // Get worksheet's cells collection
             const cells = sheet.cells;

-            // Create a range of Cells
+            // Create a range of cells
             const localRange = cells.createRange("A1", "C10");

-            // Assign name to range with sheet reference localRange.name = "Sheet1!local";
+            // Assign name to the range with sheet reference localRange.name = "Sheet1!local";

             // Save the workbook